CleverRaven/Cataclysm-DDA/doc/MODDING.md

  - `rebalance` - A mod designed to rebalance the game in some way (eg: Safe autodocs).
  - `magical` - A mod that adds something magic-related to the game (eg: Necromancy)
  - `item_exclude` - A mod that stops items from spawning in the world (eg: No survivor armor, No drugs)
- - `monster_exclude` - A mod that stops certain monster varieties from spawning in the world (eg: No fungal monsters, No ants)
+ - `monster_exclude` - A mod that stops certain monster varieties from spawning in the world (eg: No fungal monsters, No monsters)
  - `graphical` - A mod that adjusts game graphics in some way (eg: Graphical overmap)

 The `dependencies` attribute is used to tell Cataclysm that your mod is dependent on something present in another mod.
 If you have no dependencies outside of the core game, then just including `dda` in the list is good enough.
 If your mod depends on another one to work properly, adding that mod's `id` attribute to the array causes Cataclysm to force that mod to load before yours.